Croatia’s Coastal Delights

 Korčula, on the other hand, is generally ignored by the jet set.
 There's no "scene" here — just an atmospheric medieval town filling a small peninsula on one of Croatia's most beautiful islands.

-Like other Croatian coastal towns, Korčula has two parts: The functional side — where most people park, eat, and sleep — and the time-warp Old Town.
-Four centuries of Venetian rule left Korčula with a quirky Gothic-Renaissance mix and a strong siesta tradition.
-The historic gate is a reminder that Korčula was once a mighty little place.
+Korčula has two parts: the functional side — where most people park, eat, and sleep — and the time-warp Old Town.
+The Old Town's historic gate is a reminder that Korčula was once a mighty little place.
 Facades recall its 14th-century trading heyday, each one contributing to the evocative medieval townscape and dripping with drying laundry and local character.

-When visiting the Croatian coast, seafood is a must, as hardworking restaurants seem to abide by the local creed: Eating meat is food; eating fish, that's pleasure.
+When visiting the Dalmatian coast, seafood is a must, as hardworking restaurants seem to abide by the local creed: Eating meat is food; eating fish, that's pleasure.
 One waiter reminds me that a fish should swim three times: first in the sea, then in olive oil, and finally in wine.
 Red wines, which Croatians actually call "black wine" (crno vino), are a specialty along the southern coast.

 With succulent seafood, sunny beaches, and a carefree attitude, Croatia's coast offers Slavic Europe's own twist on la dolce vita.